Sheaves of Higher Categories on Generalised Spaces: Introduction and main results

+Here we use Rezk's classifying diagram functor to deduce a 1-categorical analogue of Corollary~\ref{st:intro-Thm S^Q_(oo,n)} for $n=1$.
+This readily provides the desired descent result; the main remaining work in proving Theorem~\ref{st:intro Dfg VBuns} goes into the strictification of $\VBun_\Dfg$.

-This answers our first question affirmatively since $\ul{\scH}_{\infty,n} (Q(-), -)$ preserves fibrant objects.
-Section~\ref{sec:applications} contains applications of this result.
-We show that diffeological vector bundles satisfy descent along subductions (Corollary~\ref{st:Dfg VBuns descend along subductions}), thereby filling a significant gap in the literature on diffeological spaces.
-Further, we show that various flavours of the 2-category of bundle gerbes as introduced by Waldorf~\cite{Waldorf--More_morphisms} extend to a sheaf of $(\infty,2)$-categories on \smash{$\wCart$} (Theorem~\ref{st:Grbs descend}).
+Further, we deduce from Corollary~\ref{st:intro-Thm S^Q_(oo,n)} that various flavours of the 2-category of bundle gerbes with connection as introduced by Waldorf~\cite{Waldorf--More_morphisms} extend to sheaves of $(2,2)$-categories on \smash{$\wCart$} (Theorem~\ref{st:Grbs descend}); via a 2-categorical nerve construction, they further provide examples of homotopy sheaves of $(\infty,2)$-categories.
 Our motivation for working model categorically up to this point stems from future applications to field theories: these are functors out of $(\infty,n)$-categories of cobordisms, which exists as $n$-fold or $n$-uple (complete) Segal spaces~\cite{Lurie:Classification_of_TQFTs, CS:Bord_n, SP:Invertible_TFTs}.
-This also feeds into our third application: in smooth field theories on a background manifold, one detects the full smooth structure of diffeomorphism groups rather than only their connected components (i.e.~mapping class groups).
+This also feeds into another application: in smooth field theories on a background manifold, one detects the full smooth structure of diffeomorphism groups rather than only their connected components (i.e.~mapping class groups).
 We show how one can nevertheless coherently and smoothly reconstruct the values of a field theory on all objects from its values on only the generating objects of the bordism category (Theorems~\ref{st:ext via choice of diffeos} and~\ref{st:diagonal coherence zig-zag}).